univta0001/emu6502/README.md

 ## What is this?

-This is an Apple \]\[ and Apple //e emulators written entirely in Rust, SDL and HTML5.
+This is Apple \]\[ and Apple //e emulator written entirely in Rust, SDL and HTML5.

 Features in the emulator